 DOSKEY /INSERT

-3. Add the following lines to your file, and then save it again.
-Note, however, that if you've installed the compiler in a directory other than C:\BC55\BIN, you'll need to adjust the lines so that they reflect the actual location of the compiler's include and library files.
+, you'll need to adjust the lines so that they reflect the actual location of the compiler's include and library files.-I "C:\BCC55\INCLUDE"

 -L "C:\BCC55\LIB;C:\BCC55\LIB\PSDK"